confidential-computing/twi/TWI Requirements.md

 6. Workload Instances might be short- or long-lived with different requirements applied to each kind:

-&nbsp;&nbsp;&nbsp;* For short-lived Workloads, typified by container and serverless Workloads, it may be important to issue credentials quickly and reliably so as not to introduce performance and reliability penalties related to multiple and/or expensive round-trips involved in credential issuance.
+   * For short-lived Workloads, typified by container and serverless Workloads, it may be important to issue credentials quickly and reliably so as not to introduce performance and reliability penalties related to multiple and/or expensive round-trips involved in credential issuance.
-&nbsp;&nbsp;&nbsp;* For long-lived Workloads, the lifetime of a Workload is likely to exceed that of the credentials issued to it, requiring ability to renew and/or revoke credentials in response to governance requirements and/or emerging threats without compromising overall system reliability.
+   * For long-lived Workloads, the lifetime of a Workload is likely to exceed that of the credentials issued to it, requiring ability to renew and/or revoke credentials in response to governance requirements and/or emerging threats without compromising overall system reliability.

 7. Workload Identity systems and solutions must be governable, including the following capabilities:

-&nbsp;&nbsp;&nbsp;* Maintaining control over and a history of all policies and decisions involved in issuing and evaluating Workload Identities and Credentials.
+   * Maintaining control over and a history of all policies and decisions involved in issuing and evaluating Workload Identities and Credentials.
-&nbsp;&nbsp;&nbsp;* Ability to identify, isolate and remedy vulnerable Workloads in production quickly, such as when new threats are discovered or new attacks detected.
+   * Ability to identify, isolate and remedy vulnerable Workloads in production quickly, such as when new threats are discovered or new attacks detected.
-&nbsp;&nbsp;&nbsp;* Additional requirements to Workload Identity governance are specified in the Workload Identity Governance pattern **\[3\].**
+   * Additional requirements to Workload Identity governance are specified in the Workload Identity Governance pattern **\[3\].**

 8. Workload Identity must coexist in a predictable manner with regular datacenter maintenance operations such as Workload migration.

-&nbsp;&nbsp;&nbsp;* Operations that would change the Workload Credentials (e.g., by modifying some of the claims) should require redeployment where the old Workload is torn down and the new one stood up in its place with different Workload Credentials.
+   * Operations that would change the Workload Credentials (e.g., by modifying some of the claims) should require redeployment where the old Workload is torn down and the new one stood up in its place with different Workload Credentials.
-&nbsp;&nbsp;&nbsp;* Operations that would preserve the Workload Credentials, such as migration within the datacenter between equivalent hardware **\[ISSUE 2\]** instances, need not require new Workload Credentials to be issued.
+   * Operations that would preserve the Workload Credentials, such as migration within the datacenter between equivalent hardware **\[ISSUE 2\]** instances, need not require new Workload Credentials to be issued.

 9. Workload Identity must handle the presence of reverse proxies including serially deployed reverse proxies.

-&nbsp;&nbsp;&nbsp;* If a client and a server talk over a series of reverse proxies with some doing traffic inspection (e.g., checking for malicious content), others modifying the traffic (redacting or adding content), what identities are then presented at each hop?
+   * If a client and a server talk over a series of reverse proxies with some doing traffic inspection (e.g., checking for malicious content), others modifying the traffic (redacting or adding content), what identities are then presented at each hop?

 So what does all that mean to Confidential Computing style Remote Attestation?